NickSishchuck/airlinesAPI/README.md

 ## Overview

 This API provides endpoints for managing an airline transportation system, including routes, flights, aircraft, captains, passengers, and tickets.
+## Task
+Database 'Air Transportation'.
+The airline engages in the air transportation of passengers.
+Flights are operated along established routes according to a schedule.
+Each airplane is assigned a captain.
+The database should store information about routes, flights, passengers, airplanes, and captains.
+When designing the database, the following should be taken into account:

+Several flights may be operated on one route;

+A passenger may purchase tickets for several flights;

+An airplane may be assigned to several flights.
+One airplane is assigned to each flight;

+One captain is assigned per airplane.
+If no passenger buys a ticket for a flight, then the flight is cancelled.

+## Ready queries:

+Search for a flight by route and date;

+Formation of the schedule;

+Reporting on sold tickets;

+Ticket generation.

 ## Base URL